 7pm - Three course banquet in Magdalen College

-Email us if you'd like to take one of the three-minute speaking slots to practise your after-dinner speechwriting.
+Email us if you'd like to take one of the two-minute speaking slots to practise your after-dinner speechwriting.

 Friday 15 April